NREL/OpenStudio-user-documentation/docs/next_steps/sketchup_plugin_interface.md

 <td align="left">
 #### Import EnergyPlus Input Data File (IDF)

-This feature function similarly to the Import OpenStudio Model tool.
+This feature functions similarly to the Import OpenStudio Model tool.
 If you import an entire IDF model, your current OSM model is closed and a new one created from your IDF.
 When you import and then save an IDF model, you will be prompted to save it as an OSM file.
 If you want to keep it as an IDF model, you can choose the Export EnergyPlus Input Data File tool instead of the Save OSM tool.
-If you have added geometry or other objects, such as interior partitions that are unique to an OpenStudio Model, you will lose or alter those objects when you export back to an IDF file.
+If you have added geometry or other objects, such as interior partitions that are unique to an OpenStudio model, you will lose or alter those objects when you export back to an IDF file.

 Like the Import OpenStudio Model tool, the Import EnergyPlus Input Data File tool can be used to import additional content into your model.
-In this import workflow your OSM model stays open and the import tool adds additional content from a previously saved IDF file.
+In this import workflow, your OSM model stays open and the import tool adds additional content from a previously saved IDF file.
-<p>Content types that can be imported from an IDF file follow.</p>
+<p>Content types that can be imported from an IDF file:</p>
 <p> - Constructions (including materials)</p>
-<p> - Schedules.</p>
+<p> - Schedules</p>
 You can access these features under the Plugins/OpenStudio menu or the File/Import menu.
 "Space Loads" are unique to an OSM, so they cannot be imported from an IDF file.

 ![Import Dialog](../../img/plugin_reference_guide/OpenStudioImportMenu_0.png "Import IDF") *Above: Import dialog allows you to import OpenStudio models, constructions, schedules, and space loads.
-You can also import IDF file through this menu.*
+You can also import IDF files through this menu.*
 </td>
 </tr>
 <tr>